Prospective Graduate Students

 See our Application FAQs below for more information on the application process

 Minimum requirements for admission into graduate level programs at San Jose State University are described at the Graduate Admission and Program Evaluation (GAPE) website.
 Applicants must apply to the university through GAPE.
-In addition, applicants must submit to the Graduate Coordinator for the Department of Biological Sciences, a description of a potential research project, and two letters of recommendation.
+In addition, applicants must submit to the Graduate Coordinator for the Department of Biological Sciences, a short personal statement, and two letters of recommendation.
 Applicants must also be accepted by a tenured or tenure-track faculty member in the Department of Biological Sciences prior to acceptance by the program.
 Applicants who do not submit a signed Faculty Acceptance Form (see below) will have their applications rejected.
 Applicants need to contact tenure or tenure-track faculty members to ensure acceptance.

 Letters of Recommendation

 - These letters should be written by people who can evaluate your potential to succeed in a graduate program.

 - Electronic submission (preferred): Signed letters can be included as PDF file attachments in emails submitted to the Department of Biological Science Graduate Coordinator by the recommender.

 - Mail submission: Letters can be sent by the person making the recommendation to: Graduate Coordinator, Department of Biological Sciences, San Jose State University, 1 Washington Square, San Jose, CA 95192-0100.
 If the applicant wishes to submit letters of recommendation, the letters must be in a sealed envelope with the signature of the recommender written across the seal.

 Acceptance by Tenured or Tenure-track Faculty Member

 - In order to be admitted into a MS Biological Sciences degree program, an applicant must be accepted by a tenured or tenure-track faculty member of the department and that faculty member will become the major advisor of the candidate (see Faculty Acceptance form).